ON THE FLOOR

 Anna Grip has worked with Cristina Caprioli since 1982, first as a dancer and later on as a collaborator.
 She has worked as rehearsal director and teacher at several dance companies and institutions of dance education.
 Between 1991-1995 she was ballet master and artistic director of Östgötabaletten, Sweden.
 In 1997 Anna, together with Cristina Caprioli and Dansens Hus, initiated and directed a pilot project of alternative dance education.
 2000-2004 she was head of The Danish National School for Contemporary Dance.
 Between 2006-2013 she worked with the Cullberg Ballet, first as the company manager and later as artistic director.
 Since fall 2014, Anna is a senior lecturer at the BA program in dance at the University of Dance and Circus in Stockholm.

 Masha Taavoniku started working as a coordinator at ccap in September 2015.
 She has a bachelor’s degree from Södertörn University with majors in art history and aesthetics.
-Previously she worked at Tensta konsthall and several years within the Swedish labor union movement.
+Previously she worked at Tensta konsthall and several years within the Swedish trade union movement.

 ON & ABOUT